LBNL-UCB-STI/SynthFirm/README.md

     enable_fleet_generation = no # fleet generation (DO NOT ACTIVATE, NOT YET READY)
     ```

-  * fill in rest of the input file names (and do not change file structure defined in synthetic firm generation)
+  * Fill in rest of the input file names (and do not change file structure defined in synthetic firm generation)
-  * finish preparing configure file!
+  * Finish preparing configure file!

 * Run selected SynthFirm modules:
-  * In terminal/Shell, direct to where the SynthFirm tool is located
+  * Open system Terminal/Shell, change directory to where the SynthFirm tool is located
   * Run [SynthFirm model](SynthFirm_run.py):

     ```